Max Muncy Player Props: Dodgers vs. Brewers

-On Monday, Max Muncy (.318 on-base percentage in past 10 games, 76 points below season-long percentage) and the Los Angeles Dodgers face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:40 PM ET.
+On Wednesday, Max Muncy (.244 on-base percentage in past 10 games, 132 points below season-long percentage) and the Los Angeles Dodgers play the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Padres.
+In his most recent game he had a one-hit showing (1-for-5) against the Brewers.

 Max Muncy Game Info & Props vs. the Brewers